derecklhw/vue3-awesome-cv-template/README.md

 ## Deploy your own copy to GitHub Pages

 1. Fork the repository
-2. Change the `base` path in `vite.config.ts` to your repository name
+2. (Optional) Change the `base` path in `vite.config.ts` to the same name as the repository.
-3. Push the changes to `main` branch as `GitHub Actions` will build and automatically deploy to GitHub Pages
+3. Push your changes to the `main` branch, `GitHub Actions` will automatically build and deploy to `GitHub Pages`.
-4. (Optional) If you want to deploy in a different branch, update `Deployment branches and tags` in your repository `Settings/Environment/Configure github-pages`.
+4. (Optional) If you want to deploy using a different branch, update `Deployment branches and tags` in the repository settings `Environment/Configure github-pages`.

 ## Credit